sapegin/washingcode-book/manuscript/Naming_is_hard.md

 So, what can we do about it?
 A few things:

-- Choose a domain-specific name (example: `shouldShowGreeting`);
+- choose a domain-specific name (example: `shouldShowGreeting`);
-- Inline the function call, and avoid a local variable at all;
+- inline the function call, and avoid a local variable at all;
-- Choose a more specific name (examples: `isFirstItemCrocodile` or `isGreenCrocodile`);
+- choose a more specific name (examples: `isFirstItemCrocodile` or `isGreenCrocodile`);
-- Shorten the name, if the scope is small (example: `isCroc`).
+- shorten the name, if the scope is small (example: `isCroc`).

-All options are somewhat not ideal, though.
-Inlining can make the code more verbose, especially if the result of the function is used several times, or if the function has multiple parameters.
+All options are somewhat not ideal, though:

+- Inlining can make the code more verbose, especially if the result of the function is used several times, or if the function has multiple parameters.
 It could also affect performance, though it usually doesn’t.
-Longer names could also make the code a bit more verbose.
-Short names could be confusing.
+- Longer names could also make the code a bit more verbose.
+- Short names could be confusing.

 I usually use domain-specific names or inlining (for very simple calls used once or twice):